Rubiksman78/RenAI-Chat/README.md

 ## :fire: Features

-- Allow your favorite character to finally see you through the webcam and react to your emotions
 - Speak without scripted text using the latest chatbots
 - Clone your character voice with a Text to Speech module using extracts of voiced dialogues
 - Talk with your own voice thanks to Speech recognition